-Crying investment boss apologises to clients after losing million to oil market nosedive
+Weeping investment boss apologises to clients after losing millions to oil market nosedive

 While the fall in oil prices doesn't yet match the 2014-2016 slump to $26 per barrel, those who had placed big bets on oil will be hurting at the moment - among them Cordier.

-"The events of this past week have been incredibly devastating for our clients," said Cordier.
+"The events of this past week have been incredibly devastating for our clients," he said.

 After apologising to a number of individual clients around the world, Cordier invokes the image of his father, an avid sailor, to explain what went wrong.

-"I always talked about steering your investment like a boat," saying it was never a good thing to see the captain make big turns - this indicated that something went wrong.
+"I always talked about steering your investment like a boat", saying it was never a good thing to see the captain make big turns - this indicated that something went wrong.

 "This rogue wave that I was unable to navigate has likely cost me my hedge fund - and the reason I had a hedge fund was because you are my clients."